Many of us use social media sites every day of our lives.

 Why bother leaving the comfort of my sofa when I could just sign into Facebook chat on my iPhone and speak to her.

-I’m not proud of it but it’s a consequence of having the convenience of social media.
+I’m not proud of it but it’s a consequence of having such convenience.

 But where does this leave the future of face-to-face social interaction?
-And will we all become social media addicts?
+And will we all become addicts?

 My Last Wish